cyentific-rni/misp-security-playbook-object/README.md

-# MISP Security Playbook Object Template Workbench
+# MISP `security-playbook` Object Template - Workbench

+**MISP `security-playbook` objects are used to manage, store, and share cybersecurity playbooks/orchestration workflows and can also integrate with Cyber Threat Intelligence (CTI) to provide additonal context.**

-This is a workbench for designing and updating the **security-playbook** object template for MISP (https://www.misp-project.org/objects.html#_security_playbook).
+This is a workbench for designing and updating the `security-playbook` object template for MISP (https://www.misp-project.org/objects.html#_security_playbook).

 **The authoritative JSON schema is available at: https://github.com/MISP/misp-objects/blob/main/objects/security-playbook/definition.json**

+The table below populates version 3 of the object.

 | Property Name | Data Type | Description |
 | :--- | :--- |:--- |